2025 Women's Rugby World Cup final: Background

 The 2025 Women's Rugby World Cup, the tenth edition of the women's Rugby World Cup, was held in England between 22 August and 27 September 2025.
 Sixteen teams competed in the final tournament, playing 32 matches.
 The top four placed teams from the 2021 World Cup automatically qualified for the tournament, while the remaining twelve spots were decided in qualifying rounds.
 The sixteen teams were divided into four pools of four, with each team playing each other once in a round-robin format.
 The top two teams from each pool qualified for the quarter-finals.
 The final was awarded to Twickenham Stadium at the same time England were announced as hosts.

 On 19 August 2025, the final was announced as a sell out with all 82,000 tickets sold.
-With 82,000 tickets sold, the final is on track to become the second-highest attended Rugby World Cup final (men's or women's), behind only the 2003 Men's Rugby World Cup final, which had an attendance of 82,957.
-The crowd will also surpass the attendance record for a women's rugby event of 66,000, set during the 2024 Summer Olympics women's rugby sevens, as well as the record for a standalone women's rugby match of 58,498, set at Twickenham Stadium during the 2023 Women's Six Nations Championship.
+With 82,000 tickets sold, the final was on track to become the second-highest attended Rugby World Cup final (men's or women's), behind only the 2003 Men's Rugby World Cup final, which had an attendance of 82,957.
+The expected crowd would also surpass the attendance record for a women's rugby event of 66,000, set during the 2024 Summer Olympics women's rugby sevens, as well as the record for a standalone women's rugby match of 58,498, set at Twickenham Stadium during the 2023 Women's Six Nations Championship.